 Processing the data

 The collected data needs to be uploaded to McRoberts' online portal My McRoberts after measuring.
-After a succesful upload one or multiple reports of the measurement will be generated, depending on the amount of software modules you have purchased.
+After a successful upload one or multiple reports of the measurement will be generated, depending on the software modules you have purchased.

-Log in to My McRoberts and attach the DynaPort MM to the computer with the USB cable.
+Log in to My McRoberts and attach the DynaPort to the computer with the USB cable.
 The data will be automatically downloaded from your device to your hard disk.
-Downloaded data will be uploaded to one of our cloud servers for analysis.
-A green information tile will appear that shows the processing status.
+Downloaded data will be uploaded to one of our servers for analysis.
+A green or brown information tile will appear that shows the processing status.

 Click on a status to view the individual measurements belonging to that status.
 The number in each status tab shows how many measurements have that particular status.